compiler-research/compiler-research.github.io/_posts/2023-04-05-language-interoperability-using-cppyy-and-cling.md

 while targeting either the CPU or the GPU, and providing interfaces to use the JITed closures from low-level libraries.
 Numba helps lower Python to machine code level and minimizes costly language crossings.
-In order to provide the missing links for this research, Numba was also integrated with cppyy (an automatic runtime bindings generator).
+In order to provide the missing links for this research, Numba was also integrated with the cppyy project -- an automatic runtime bindings generator based using interactive C++ to connect to the Python runtime.

 The target of this research was to demonstrate a generic prototype that automatically brings advanced C++ features (e.g., highly optimized numeric